swag-bi/swag/README.md

 Afterwards, the project is ready to be deployed in e.g., Apache Tomcat.

-The project comes with a example [SWAG for analysis of asylum applications](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl) which you can use to try the project out.
+The project comes with an example [SWAG for analysis of asylum applications](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl) which you can use to try the project out.

 You will need a local SPARQL database e.g., GraphDB, running on port 7200 and a repository called "AMCIS_2021".
 Alternatively, you can change your connection string of the underlying SPARQL endpoint the [SWAG](https://github.com/swag-bi/swag/blob/master/src/main/webapp/WEB-INF/resources/Uploaded/AGs/eurostat_AG_AMCIS2021.ttl) itself.